JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 Returns the number of colonies created on the Colony Network, i.e. the colonyId of the most recently created colony.

+**Returns**

+A promise which resolves to an object containing the following properties:

 |Return value|Type|Description|
 |---|---|---|
 |count|number|colonyId of the most recently created colony|